 Awards for Indigenous Students

-UBC has several scholarships and other funding opportunities specifically for Indigenous graduate students, including the Aboriginal Graduate Fellowship and the Aboriginal Graduate Fellowship Bridge Funding.
+UBC has several scholarships and other funding opportunities specifically for Indigenous graduate students, including the Indigenous Graduate Fellowship.
 Identifying yourself as Indigenous in your application will automatically make you eligible for some funding opportunities, so it is important you do so.
 This funding is not guaranteed, but your graduate program will consider you for these opportunities and possibly nominate you for specific scholarships.

 There are also many other funding opportunities that are available broadly to graduate students, including teaching assistantships, research assistantships, federal grants, and scholarships.
 Visit the Scholarships, Awards and Funding section of this website for awards and funding information specific to graduate students.